How we pick our products

-- 3.6 What types of turmeric supplements there?
+- 3.6 What types of turmeric supplements are available to purchase?

-- 3.7 Why do most turmeric capsules have black pepper in too?
+- 3.7 Why do most turmeric capsules also contain black pepper?

 - 3.8 Does turmeric contain many calories?

-- 3.9 Why is turmeric considered a natural painkiller?
+- 3.9 Why is turmeric called a “natural ibuprofen?”

 - 3.10 What is liposomal curcumin?

-- 3.11 What is the recommended daily amount (RDA) of turmeric?
+- 3.11 What is the recommended daily intake of turmeric?